 In 2021, the charity’s focus became awarding scholarships to students undertaking the JDJ Dual Diploma Programme.
 The programme allows students to attend an accredited US high school online while simultaneously continuing their high school education in their country of origin.
 In this unique hybrid learning model, students are given the opportunity to graduate from high school with both an American High School Diploma as well as their national one.
 This significantly increases their chances of being admitted to a prestigious university abroad, be it in Poland or another country.

 The below criteria is taken into consideration when reviewing scholarship candidates:

 - unique life circumstances,

 - above average achievements in a variety of fields such as sciences/ education, sports, arts, etc.,

 - other hobbies and passions.

 Additionally, due to the credit transfer opportunity, where the US high school can accredit relevant high school subjects undertaken in the student’s country, each student is able to switch to a full-time American high school curriculum undertaken entirely online.
-However, the scholarship only covers 7 credits within the JDJ Dual Diploma programme and the cost of the credit transfer procedure.
-Therefore, if a scholarship winner decides to switch to the JDJ AHS Full-Time programme, they would need to consider other sources of finance to cover the remaining tuition fees.
+However, the scholarship only covers 7 credits within the Dual Diploma program and the cost of the credit transfer procedure.
+Therefore, if a scholarship winner decides to switch to the American Online High School Full Time Program, they would need to consider other sources of finance to cover the remaining tuition fees.

 Both the JDJ AHS Full-Time and the JDJ Dual Diploma programmes allow students to graduate with a Cognia-accredited US high school diploma, recognised by universities worldwide, including countries in Central and Eastern Europe.